-AP 3-D Art and Design
+AP 3-D Art and Design Gr 11-12 1 year 1 credit

 This course has been developed to accommodate students who have expressed an interest in completing the AP 3-D Art and Design portfolio exam.
 The 3-D Art and Design portfolio is designed to address a very broad interpretation of three-dimensional issues and media.
 Concepts and approaches will be used to demonstrate abilities and versatility with techniques, problem-solving, and ideation.
 Students will investigate a Sustained Investigation.
 Through deep-thinking around questions, studio practice, application of design principles, and informed decision making, students will assemble a body of artwork that demonstrates a very high level of quality and growth over time of content, technique, and process.
 Students will be expected to develop mastery in concept, composition, and execution of ideas.